Impact Report

 Of impact events included talkbacks or workshops

-Screenings for people who are currently incarcerated focused on sharing Kemba’s message of healing and inspiration, with a particular emphasis on reaching women, parents, and people serving long sentences.
-Whenever possible, Kemba appeared in person, or in some cases virtually, to speak with people, making sure we were pairing the film with discussions focused on resilience and growth.
+Screenings for people who are currently incarcerated focused on sharing Kemba Smith’s message of healing and inspiration, with an emphasis on reaching women, parents, and people serving long sentences.
+Whenever possible, Kemba appeared in person to speak with people, pairing the film with discussions focused on resilience and growth.

 2,200